nikhil-toobler/mous-frontend-dev-test/README.md

 	- Readability

 ### Bonus:
-In addition to submitting a pull request, you should try and host your website on an amazon S3 bucket and CloudFront CDN or a free alternative.
+In addition to submitting a pull request, you should try to host your website on an amazon S3 bucket and CloudFront CDN or free alternative.
 Please add the URL to this readme as part of the pull request.